Skip to main content

 In my years photographing people, I’ve discovered everyone has their best angles, expressions, and moments.
 With the right approach, everyone can be captured beautifully.

-Remember that comparison is the thief of joy.
-The people you see in advertisements or on Instagram represent a carefully curated and edited version of reality.
-Even those seemingly perfect individuals have bad days, insecurities, and flaws.
+The people you see in advertisements or on Instagram are showing a carefully edited slice of reality.
+Even the ones who seem perfect have bad days, insecurities, and plenty of unflattering photos.

 If you’re curious, you can browse r/amiugly yourself at https://old.reddit.com/r/amiugly/.